Hiking in Iceland in the Autumn

 October: Between 11–8 hours of daylight.

 The dark nights mean that yes, you can see the northern lights during September and October.
 In fact, the weather is often calmer during this season than it is in the winter, meaning they might appear more than they do in December and January.
+Keep your eyes peeled and don’t forget to check out our article about the best locations to see the northern lights in Iceland.

 Driving a Campervan in Iceland in Autumn

-If you’re planning on visiting Iceland during these months, be aware that the conditions on the road are usually wet and slippery, so great care must be taken when driving around the country.
+If you’re planning on visiting Iceland during autumn, be aware that the conditions on the road are usually wet and slippery, so great care must be taken when driving around the country.
 There can also be banks of fog that hover over the mountain passes, making visibility difficult.
 Most of Iceland is still accessible, however the highland routes have closed.
 It also pays to watch out for large groups of sheep, as the first two weeks of September are when the Icelandic farmers are rounding up their herds for the winter.

 During this time, it can be sometimes hard to tell through research beforehand whether a campsite is open or not.
 Most campsites that close over the winter only do so when the traffic has slowed down, which means that if it’s still busy, they’ll stay open longer.
 However, most of the main campsites around the ring road will be open – check out our useful map of year-round campsites for more information and help planning.Go Back